PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 We maintain physical, electronic, and procedural safeguards that comply with applicable law and federal standards and that are designed to restrict access to your information.
 These safeguards include programs and specifications for physical security and records retention and disposal; computer and communication security measures reflected in system design, password protection, and data management practices; and other measures to restrict access to the data we hold in physical and electronic forms.

 If we collect sensitive information (such as your social security number), we will encrypt that information using secure socket layer (SSL) technology.
+If you have any questions about the security of our services, you can contact us by clicking here.

 How long do we keep your information?